Online Master’s in Computer Science

-A master’s in computer science teaches students expert-level, in-demand computer and information technology concepts, along with how to use programming languages for operating systems, practical applications, data mining, and more.
-Students successfully completing a degree program in computer science will have a combination of education and experience, leading to many high-growth career opportunities.
-According to the U.S Bureau of Labor Statistics (BLS), computer and information research scientists are projected to see a 16% job growth rate from 2018-2028.
+A master’s in computer science teaches students expert-level, in-demand computer and information technology concepts and how to use programming languages for operating systems, practical applications, data mining, and more.
+Students completing a degree program in computer science will have a combination of education and experience, leading to many high-growth career opportunities.
 To secure this lucrative position, applicants must have at least a master’s degree in computer science.
+This guide explores various master’s in computer science programs online, the courses students can expect to take while earning their master’s degree, and some career outcomes for graduates.

-Link to this PageCollege Name & Address | Tuition | Graduation Rate |
+College Name & Address | Tuition | Graduation Rate |

 ---|---|---|